dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T2671: Prioritizing rehabilitation should replace capital punishment.
+### T2671: Focus on rehabilitation and restorative justice rather than state-sanctioned killing.

 |Support|
 |---|